Historical Homes of Tarrytown

 If you’re in the New York City area and love historical places, be sure to schedule time to visit Tarrytown, NY.
 A small village on Hudson River Tarrytown is located just north of Sleepy Hollow, home of the Headless Horseman.
 With a rich history it’s a great place to spend the day while touring the local historical homes.

 With such a rich history, there are a variety of homes in Tarrytown that you can take a tour of.
 However note that most museums in New York are closed on Mondays.
-This includes the majority of the homes listed below (Lyndhurst is open on Mondays).
+This includes two of the homes listed below (Lyndhurst is open on Mondays).

 Food and Drinks

-If you’re visiting Kykuit, there is a cafe in their visitor’s center where you can grab something to eat before or after your tour.
+If you’re visiting Kykuit, there’s a cafe in their visitor’s center where you can grab something to eat before or after your tour.

 Tarrytown is located 65 minutes outside of Manhattan and is accessible by Metro-North train or via car using I-278 and I-87.